For Calum Eaton and his parents, virtual summer camp was a resounding success — thanks to the team from Mass General’s Aspire Program.

 With a transformational gift of $18.5 million to the Department of Neurosurgery, philanthropist George “Doc” Lopez hopes to bring personalized cell therapy to patients living with Parkinson’s disease.

-As COVID-19 swept through the city of Chelsea, Mass General launched a bold community health initiative to contain the virus, tackle disparities and save lives.
+In March 2020, as COVID-19 swept through the city of Chelsea, Mass General launched a bold community health initiative to contain the virus, tackle disparities and save lives.

 When the pandemic cost Delmis Urquiza her chance to run the Boston Marathon, her caregivers stepped in to run the race for her.